14all-agency/shopify-llms-txt-directory/https-theworldofnerds-com.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0554/7599/4704/files/1_15_3904b51c-f641-4471-9a3e-43614059eeee.jpg?v=1738309115
   Price: ₹2,295.00 INR
-- [BBURAGO PORSCHE 911 RSR SCALE - 1:24](https://theworldofnerds.com/products/bburago-porsche-911-rsr-scale-1-25): This detailed 1:24 scale model of the iconic Porsche 911 RSR captures every sleek curve and aerodynamic feature of the real car, making it a must-have for collectors and enthusiasts alike.
+- [BBURAGO WHITE PORSCHE 911 RSR SCALE - 1:24](https://theworldofnerds.com/products/bburago-porsche-911-rsr-scale-1-25): This detailed 1:24 scale model of the iconic Porsche 911 RSR captures every sleek curve and aerodynamic feature of the real car, making it a must-have for collectors and enthusiasts alike.
 Expertly crafted and intricately designed, this model is the perfect addition to any car lover's collection.
-  Updated: 2025-07-31T14:03:10Z
+  Updated: 2025-11-27T23:00:51Z
   Vendor: The World Of Nerds
   Product Type:
   Availability: Available